ocsigen/ocsigen.github.io/_drafts/eliom6.md

 ---
-title: Eliom 6.0 released
+title: Eliom 6.0: Mobile and Web apps in OCaml or ReasonML
 layout: default
 author: The Ocsigen Team
 authorurl: https://ocsigen.org
 ---

-We are very happy to announce the release of [Eliom 6.0][release], which follows the recent releases of
+We are very happy to announce the release of [Ocsigen Eliom 6.0][release], which follows the recent releases of
 [Ocsigen Server 2.8][serverrelease]
-and [Js\_of\_ocaml 2.8.x][jsoorelease].
+and [Ocsigen Js\_of\_ocaml 2.8.x][jsoorelease].

 New features include a friendlier service API that retains the expressive power of our service system.
-Additionally, Eliom can now be used to build mobile applications.
+Additionally, Eliom can now be used to build cross-platform Web/mobile applications (Android, iOS ...).

 ## What is Eliom?

 Eliom is a framework for developing client/server web applications.
 Both the server and the client parts of the application are written in OCaml, as a single program.
+Communication between server and client is straightforward (e.g. just call a server-side function from client-side code).

 Eliom makes extensive use of the Ocaml language features.
 It provides advanced functionality like a powerful session mechanism and support